OWSL Rules & Regulations – Ratified December 2017

 Game Starting Time

-11.31 In the event of a forfeit or no-show, the game shall be recorded as a 3-0 loss for the offending team, and the points shall be awarded to the non-offending team.
+11.34 A no-show shall be deemed to have occurred when a team does not show at the field for a scheduled game within the (15) minutes grace period referred to in Rule 11.32 above, In the event of a no-show, the game shall be recorded as a 3-0 loss for the offending team, and the points shall be awarded to the non-offending team.
 The offending team shall be assessed a fine (see Appendix A), and shall be subject to the deduction of an additional 3 points from the Standings.

-11.32 In the event that both teams have fewer than seven (7) players present at the expiry of the grace period referred to in g) above, no points will be awarded.
-Both teams will be assessed a fine (see Appendix A), and shall be subject to the deduction of an additional 3 points from the Standings.
+11.35 In the event that both teams have fewer than seven (7) players present at the expiry of the fifteen (15) minute grace period after scheduled kick off time referred to in 11.32 above, no points will be awarded.
+Both teams may be assessed a fine (see Appendix A), and may be subject to the deduction of an additional 3 points from the Standings.
+Team representatives will report by Electronic Mail to the OWSL Discipline Chair, no later than 48 hours after the completion of the game, with an explanation for the forfeit.
+Failure to follow the procedure as above will result in the team being judged to have forfeited the game, and discipline will be applied as per Appendix A

 Cancellation because of weather or other conditions

-11.34 In accordance with OSA Rules, games will not be started during electrical storms.
+11.37 In accordance with Ontario Soccer Rules, games will not be started during electrical storms.

 Reporting Game Outcome